YottaDB/YDBDoc/MultiLangProgGuide/nodeprogram.rst

 * The first property, :code:`variables`, is an array of local variables whose values are reset to their original values whenever the transaction is restarted.
 If :code:`variables` has :code:`*` as its only array item, then every local variable will be reset during a transaction restart.
 * The second property, :code:`type`, is a string which if set to :code:`Batch` (or :code:`batch` or :code:`BATCH`), will run the transaction in batch mode.
 Batch mode does not ensure Durability (but it always ensures Atomicity, Consistency, and Isolation).

-In order to restart a transaction pass the string :code:`Restart` (or :code:`restart` or :code:`RESTART`) as the argument to the return statement.
-Similarly, in order to rollback a transaction pass the string :code:`Rollback` (or :code:`rollback` or :code:`ROLLBACK`) as the argument to the return statement.
+In order to restart a transaction pass the string :code:`Restart` (or :code:`restart`, :code:`RESTART`, or the :code:`tpRestart` property) as the argument to the return statement.
+Similarly, in order to rollback a transaction pass the string :code:`Rollback` (or :code:`rollback`, :code:`ROLLBACK`, or the :code:`tpRollback` property) as the argument to the return statement.
 Any other argument to the return statement will commit the transaction, including functions without a return statement.

 Returns the following on success: